What do I get when I order Natpro Progesterone Cream?

 - Mineral oils, being petro-chemicals, are potentially harmful because they are "endochrine disruptors".
 They rob your body of the oil soluble vitamins A, D, E & K, and so deprive you of vital nutrients.
 Never use any product on your skin that contains mineral oils.

 - Heating or refining any vegetable oil causes damage.
 The good "cis" fatty acids that are found in vegetable oils are turned into bad "trans" fatty acids and the result is highly carcinogenic.
-Don't use refined oils.
+DO NOT use refined oils.

 - Vitamin E (dl-alpha tocopherol) - All emulsions made with vegetable oils have the potential to go rancid.
-For this reason dl-alpha tocopherol is used as it's an 'in vitro' antioxidant.
+For this reason dl-alpha tocopherol is used as it is an 'in vitro' antioxidant.
 Standard preparations contain only 0.1%, however, Natpro progesterone cream contains a further 0.2%.

-- The new natural preservative system...
-Aspen bark extract - is a natural organic preservative and as such is a unique discovery as it is an effective natural replacement for commonly used harmful chemical preservatives such as the 'parabens'.
+- Aspen bark extract, a new natural organic preservative system is a natural organic preservative is a unique discovery as it is an effective natural replacement for commonly used harmful chemical preservatives such as the 'parabens'.
 It also improves the emollience (the 'feel good' factor) of the cream.

 - de-ionized water - this is a pure pharmaceutical grade standard .